Bootstrap test procedure for variance components in nonlinear mixed effects models in the presence of nuisance parameters and a singular Fisher Information Matrix: Introduction

-The second issue is the singularity of the Fisher information matrix that arises specifically in the context of mixed effect models, as discussed in \cite{ekvall2021confidence}.
+The second issue is the singularity of the Fisher information matrix that arises specifically in the context of mixed effect models, as discussed in \cite{ekvall2021confidence}.This phenomenon is studied in \cite{rotnitzky2000likelihood} when the rank of the Fisher Information Matrix is full minus one.
 Following the development of \cite{testinghiroyuki2012} to derive the new asymptotic distribution of the likelihood ratio test statistic, we show that this singularity issue is another source of inconsistency of the bootstrap procedure.

 In this work we propose a shrinked parametric bootstrap test procedure for variance components in nonlinear mixed effects models that addresses the two issues mentioned above.
 We show that given an appropriate choice of the bootstrap parameter, the procedure is consistent as the number of individuals grows to infinity.
 Our contribution is twofold: first, our procedure can be applied to linear, generalized linear and nonlinear models, and second, it takes into account the presence of nuisance parameters at unknown locations.
 We also provide a verifiable criterion to check the required regularity conditions.
 Finally, we illustrate our results on simulated and real data, exhibiting the good finite sample properties of the procedure and its applicability in practice.